noteflowIO/noteflow/docs/Getting-Started.md

 The I/O comment spec has three parts:
 - input/ouput: marks variable as an input or output
 - type: I/O is typed (for the underlying API).
-Types are: `string, number, boolean, filepath, and dirpath`
+Types are: `string, text, number, boolean, and filepath`
 - description: The rest of the comment becomes the prompt/description for the field in the generated App.

 For example: